Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 The Cirrus is remarkable for its cruise speed of 150-155 knots on 12 gallons per hour of fuel through its six-cylinder 200hp fuel-injected Continental engine.
 Our SR20 had a base price of $236,700 in 2005.
 Adding an upgraded MFD, dual Garmin 430s, the deluxe autopilot, XM weather, a 3-blade prop, leather interior, and engine/fuel instruments on the MFD bumped up the total price to about $284,000.
 (The latest G6 with all of the options would be closer to $600,000.)

 The things that distinguish the Cirrus from its competitors such as the Diamond Star DA40 and the Cessna 172/182 are the following:

 If the engine were to quit over water or the mountains at night, the parachute would be a nice feature indeed.
 However, mechanical failures are not a very common cause of small airplane crashes.
-Indeed, after 10 years and thousands of Cirruses operating worldwide, engine failure followed by parachute deployment has never occurred.
+Indeed, after 15 years and thousands of Cirruses operating worldwide, engine failure followed by parachute deployment remains very rare.

 Aside from the parachute, the Cirrus has a fair number of pro-safety features: (1) modern 26G safety cockpit, (2) angled firewall on the G2 models (introduced Fall 2004) to encourage skidding rather than crunching on a nose-first landing, (3) four-point seatbelts (with airbags starting in 2006), (4) good visibility, (5) highly redundant electrical supply.